aukilabs/posemesh/docs/01-business-logic.md

 ### Dynamic Staking

-Providers are Participants that stake a fixed amount of $AUKI, which increase or decrease based on their performance.
+Providers are Participants that stake a fixed amount of $AUKI.
+The stake then increases or decreases based on their performance.

-- Reward: each valid proof adds to the stake.
+- Reward: each valid proof increases the stake.
-- Partial Slash: each invalid proof subtracts from the stake.
+- Partial Slash: each invalid proof decreases the stake.

 Example: